ember-learn/cli-guides/guides/advanced-use/blueprints.md

 Blueprints that don’t support pods structure will ignore the `--pod` option and use the default structure.
 Blueprints that support the pods structure will also use the default structure when generated without the `--pod` option.

-Generate a blueprint that supports the `--pod` option without the option
+Generate a blueprint that supports the `--pod` option without the option:

 ```sh
  ember generate route foo